CiscoSecurity/tr-05-serverless-google-chronicle/README.md

 ## Authorization

-To query Chronicle Backstory API, Google API client credentials are used.
+To query Google Chronicle API, Google API client credentials are used.
 The credentials file has the following structure:

 ```json